lvitters/RAYARRAY/README.md

 ## JUMPER

 The jumpers consist of a 10mm diameter and 35cm long aluminum tubes with a connection for a node at both ends.
 A ¼ inch jack connector is used as the connector, as this can rotate and also provides the necessary structural stability.
+The jumpers also serve as the power supply for the entire grid.
+The tip of the jack provides the required 5V voltage and the sleeve represents the neutral conductor.
+Inside the aluminum tube runs a wire for the 5V, and the tube itself is the neutral conductor.
+Thus, the physical array is a power grid.

 <br>